 Here, we added a green/red background (this isn’t mandatory).
-It’s more important to draw a distinction between what’s good and bad about the product.
+This is because it’s more important to distinguish between what’s good and bad about the product.

-Another way to do it is divide your pro/con section into two vertical columns.
+Another way to do it is to divide your pro/con section into two vertical columns.

 You can display alternative products as grids using our plugin, Lasso.

 Or you can use a table builder plugin (e.g., Table Press).

 Adding these features to your review makes reading more accessible and more enjoyable.

 - How to Write A Product Comparison In 6 Easy Steps

 - 16 Effective Ways to End A Blog Post (So You Don’t Lose Visitors)